-- Foreign-language and Jewish schools and curriculums
+- Foreign-language and Jewish schools and curricula

 - Method schools in Belgium

-Many international schools in Belgium offer English-language education with other languages taught separately from a young age, such as in British or American international schools, while there are also bilingual private schools that teach topics consistently in two languages or schools that make multilingualism a focus of the curriculum, such as schools that teach international primary and secondary curriculums and in European schools.
+Many international schools in Belgium offer English-language education with other languages taught separately from a young age, such as in British or American international schools, while there are also bilingual private schools that teach topics consistently in two languages or schools that make multilingualism a focus of the curriculum, such as schools that teach international primary and secondary curriculum and in European schools.

 When enrolling your children into the school system in Belgium, you will find many school options ranging from: